chaunceygardiner/weewx-loopdata/docs/configuration.md

 **None of this helps if the report sync is the only way to reach the machine serving your pages** — as it is when you publish by FTP.
-The loop-data file then crosses only when the report cycle runs, so between cycles it is minutes old: the sample panel, which calls its data stale after `expiration_time` seconds (4 by default), would show that almost all the time, and a page of your own has nothing fresher to read.
+The loop-data file then crosses only when the report cycle runs, so between cycles it is minutes old: the sample panel, which reads LIVE only while the packet is no older than three times its `refresh_rate` (six seconds, by default) and otherwise shows the age instead, would be reporting minutes almost all the time, and a page of your own has nothing fresher to read.
 LoopData needs a loop-cadence transport to whatever machine serves the page — its own [rsync](rsync.md), which goes over ssh, or serving the pages from the machine WeeWX runs on.